Jayesh-JainX/IoT-Temperature-Monitoring-System-with-Mobile-App-Integration/README.md

 For more details, refer to [LED Details](components/LED)

-### Water Level Depth Detection Sensor 🌊
+### LM34 Temperature Sensor 🌡️

-This directory contains information about the water level depth detection sensor used in the project.
+This directory contains information about the LM34 temperature sensor used in the project.

 #### Specifications

-- Operating Voltage: DC 3-5V
-- Operating Current: < 20mA
-- Sensor Type: Analog
-- Detection Area: 40mm x 16mm
-- Operating Temperature: 10°C-30°C
-- Humidity: 10% - 90% non-condensing
+- Calibrated Directly in Degrees Fahrenheit.
+- Linear 10.0 mV/°F Scale Factor.
+- 1.0°F Accuracy Assured (at 77°F)
+- Rated for Full −50° to 300°F Range.
+- Suitable for Remote Applications.
+- Operates From 5 to 30 Volts.
+- Less Than 90-µA Current Drain.

-For more details, refer to [Water Level Depth Detection Sensor Details](components/WATER_SENSOR)
+For more details, refer to [LM34 Temperature Sensor Details](components/LM34_TEMP_SENSOR)

 ### Female, Male to Male Jumper Wires 🚀